 W&T Offshore Announces Fourth Quarter and Full Year 2022 Results Including Year-End 2022 Proved Reserves; Provides Guidance for 2023

-/EIN News/ -- HOUSTON, March 07, 2023 (GLOBE NEWSWIRE) -- W&T Offshore, Inc. (NYSE: WTI) (“W&T” or the “Company”) today reported operational and financial results for the fourth quarter and full year 2022, including the Company’s year-end 2022 reserve report.
+HOUSTON, March 07, 2023 (GLOBE NEWSWIRE) -- W&T Offshore, Inc. WTI ("W&T" or the "Company") today reported operational and financial results for the fourth quarter and full year 2022, including the Company's year-end 2022 reserve report.
 Guidance for 2023 was also provided.
-This press release includes non-GAAP financial measures, including Adjusted Net Income, Adjusted EBITDA, Free Cash Flow, Net Debt, Net Leverage Ratio and PV-10 which are described and reconciled to the most comparable GAAP measures below in the accompanying tables under “Non-GAAP Information.”
+This press release includes non-GAAP financial measures, including Adjusted Net Income, Adjusted EBITDA, Free Cash Flow, Net Debt, Net Leverage Ratio and PV-10 which are described and reconciled to the most comparable GAAP measures below in the accompanying tables under "Non-GAAP Information."

 Key highlights for the fourth quarter and full year 2022 included: